How to Get Involved - Team and Tournament Entry Procedures

 - Create an account on IMLeagues using your Catawba email address.

 - Check on the eligibility of your team personnel!

-- List each team member's name, and phone number.
+- Confirm each team member registers by the deadline.
 (Remind them to have personal health insurance to cover possible injury.)

 - All rules and information pertaining to the sport are posted on the website.

-The Free Agent Program will help you find a team and as a result meet new students with similar recreational interests.
+Register as a Free Agent and we will help you find a team.
 Those interested in locating a team should:

-- Sign up on the "Free Agent List" located on the Intramural Director's door in the Office of Student Affairs.
+- Sign up on the "Free Agent List" located on IMLeagues.

-ntramural Sports sometimes need officials.
-Opportunities available include officiating for basketball, flag football, ultimate frisbee, volleyball and other activities.
+Intramural Sports sometimes need officials.
+Opportunities available include officiating for basketball, flag football, ultimate Frisbee, volleyball and other activities.
 No prior experience necessary; however, experience will definitely help.
 We will train you!
 Knowledge of sports, dependability, and a "cool head" required.
-Those interested in a fun, exciting job should contact Intramural Sports at 637-4382.
+Those interested in a fun, exciting job should contact Intramural Sports at 704-645-4577.

 Protests will only be considered on the basis of player eligibility.
 Protests will not be received or considered if they are based on a decision involving the accuracy of judgment on the part of an official.
-The Director of Intramural sports and the Intramural Staff will discuss and settle all protest.
+The Director of Intramural Sports and the Intramural Sports Assistants will discuss and settle all protest.